 Croutons can also be crumbled and used as a crunchy topping for pasta (as a non-dairy alternative to Parmesan), or even crushed and used as a breading for meat or fish in place of regular or panko bread crumbs.

-Flavor Your Homemade Croutons
+How to Flavor Croutons

 The recipe below is for basic garlic herb homemade croutons, but I actually think they’re great even when seasoned with just salt!
-Some other seasoning ideas include: adding grated Parmesan, Cajun seasoning, cracked pepper and sea salt, or rosemary and pepper (fresh rosemary is probably best for this one, chopped finely).
+Some other seasoning ideas include:

 You definitely want to get a really sturdy, crusty, fairly dense bread for homemade croutons.
 Anything light and airy, like white sandwich bread, will just not have the structure needed to make a good crouton.
 It will dissolve in your mouth like cotton candy instead of giving you a nice crunch!